 The climax of of the episode "Parallel Universe".
 Lister and a female version of himself try to determine how they ended up in bed together:

-Lister: "I remeber bettin' ya I could climb the disco wall using only me lips..."
+Lister: "I remember bettin' ya I could climb the disco wall using only me lips..."

-In another episode Jack get's drunk with his old navy buddies and they give him a tattoo.
-He goes to the hospital for an operation to remove it while Janet tries to convince him not to go because she thinks the operations is a vasectomy.
+In another episode Jack gets drunk with his old navy buddies and they give him a tattoo.
+He goes to the hospital for an operation to remove it while Janet tries to convince him not to go because she thinks the operation is a vasectomy.

 Even worse: in that same episode, Mr. Furly thinks Jack is going into the hospital to have a sex change.

-A non-humorous example: The first episode of Veronica Mars has Veronica waking up from a party in bed without her underwear after being rufied at a party.
+A non-humorous example: The first episode of Veronica Mars has Veronica waking up from a party in bed without her underwear after being roofied at a party.